-Peter J. Ludovice's research activities emphasize the use of computer simulation to elucidate the relationship between atomic level structure and properties of synthetic and biological macromolecules.
+Peter J. Ludovice's research activities emphasize the use of computer simulation to elucidate the relationship between atomic-level structure and properties of synthetic and biological macromolecules.
 Insight from computer simulations can more efficiently guide experimental efforts to save millions of dollars on development costs.
-Particular emphasis is placed on the characterization of fundamental ordering and energetic phenomena that are indicative of superior properties.
-Ludovice is currently focusing his research efforts in a number of areas, including transmembrane proteins, relaxation and gas diffusion in polymer glasses, and polymers for microelectronics applications.
-He is also developing new simulation protocols to more efficiently model highly viscous systems.
+Particular emphasis is placed on characterizing fundamental ordering and energetic phenomena indicative of superior properties.
+Ludovice focuses on several areas, including transmembrane proteins, relaxation and gas diffusion in polymer glasses, and polymers for microelectronics applications.
+He also develops new simulation protocols to model highly viscous systems more efficiently.
 Additionally, Ludovice is known for his unique approach to classroom instruction, which includes incorporating humor to facilitate learning.